 Wrapping Up Email Marketing

-Best Practices Email marketing had a huge surge in growth in 2020, with the demand for authentic and frequent content from business to consumer skyrocketing in the past year.
+Email marketing had a huge surge in growth, with the demand for authentic and frequent content from businesses and organizations.

-The best way to keep customers engaged through email is through a weekly email newsletter, which gives customers valuable insight into just how awesome your business is.
+The best way to keep customers engaged through email is through a weekly email newsletter, which gives customers priceless insight into just how genuine and valuable your business is.